French Indochina in World War II

 The lines between these movements were not always clear, and some alliances were of convenience.
 Prior to his death in 1945, Franklin D. Roosevelt made several comments about not wanting the French to regain control of Indochina.

-In 1999 former U.S. Secretary of Defense and architect of the U.S. involvement in Vietnam Robert McNamara wrote that both sides had missed opportunities.
-The U.S. had both ignored its own Office of Strategic Services (OSS) intelligence reports on Ho's nationalism, and failed – when the Truman Administration became suspicious he was merely a Soviet pawn – to probe the situation.
-McNamara found U.S. claims unconvincing that China was a threat, given a millennium of Sino-Vietnamese enmity, as well as Dean Acheson's claim that the French "blackmailed" the U.S. into supporting them.
-As for the Viet Minh, McNamara believes they misinterpreted the lack of U.S. response to be equivalent to enmity, and, allowed themselves to be blackmailed by the Soviets and Chinese.

 Pre-war events

 1936

 In France itself, an anti-fascist Popular Front, included the center, Left, and Communists, stated a new policy for all French colonies, not just Indochina.
 A corresponding Indochinese Democratic Front formed.

 An unpopular Governor General was replaced, encouraging Vietnamese nationalists to meet a French commission of Inquiry with lists of grievances.
 By the time the commission arrived, however, the Leftists were now not just members of an opposition, but part of a government concerned about Japanese expansion.
 Socialist Minister for the Colonies Marius Moutet, in September, sent a message to French officials in Saigon, "You will maintain public order...the improvement of the political and economic situation is our preoccupation but...French order must reign in Indochina as elsewhere."
 Moutet's Popular Front failed in actually liberalizing the situation, and he was to be involved in a greater failure a decade later.